 Maintain a Competitive GPA

 It is important to maintain a competitive GPA throughout college; you should avoid withdrawals or multiple repeated courses.
 (As you plan your schedule for the first year in college, be sure to balance your course load with one challenging course, two moderate and two less demanding courses.)
-Do not take two science courses with labs at the same time in your first year; allow time to adjust to college to determine what you need to perform well in college.
+Do not take two science courses with labs at the same time in your first year; allow time to adjust to college to determine what you need in order to perform well in college.

 Plan for the MCAT